 (c) lethal cable devices that are set to capture on the neck, that have a nonrelaxing lock, without a stop, and are anchored to an immoveable object; which must be checked every 96 hours.

-(2) Traps or trapping devices may not be set within 30 feet of any exposed bait.
+(a) may not be set within 30 feet of any exposed bait;

-(3) Traps may be placed near carcasses of protected wildlife provided the carcass has not been moved or relocated for the purpose of trapping furbearers and the trap is not located within 30 feet of the carcass.
+(b) may not be placed near carcasses of protected wildlife provided the carcass has not been moved for the purpose of trapping and the trapping device is not located within 30 feet of the carcass.

-(4) White-bleached bones with no hide or flesh attached may be set within 30 feet of traps.
+(3) White-bleached bones with no hide or flesh attached may be set within 30 feet of a trapping device.